ookgezellig/SaveToWaybackMachine/kb.nl/24122021/README.md

 # WBM archive run of kb.nl - december 2021
 *Latest update: 28-12-2021*

 As kb.nl, the [website](https://www.kb.nl) of the KB, national library of the Netherlands, will be replaced with a new website in Q1 2022, the pages of the old website were in danger of disappearing from the web.
-Therefore, during december 2021, the KB has archived the website into the WBM.
+Therefore, during december 2021, the KB has archived the website into the Wayback Machine.

 <kbd><image src="images/kbnl_homepage_28122021.png" width="220"/></kbd><kbd><image src="images/kbnl_newspage_28122021.png" width="220"/></kbd><kbd><image src="images/kbnl_themepage_28122021.png" width="220"/></kbd><kbd><image src="images/kbnl_organisationpage_28122021.png" width="220"/></kbd>
 <br clear="all"/>